-3 In 2000, Northwest Hardwoods (a subsidiary of Weyerhaeuser) purchased Coast Mountain hardwoods.
-This has resulted in an increased interest in the supply of alder from tenures in the area, for the alder sawmill in Delta.
-This expectation of alder supply from the community forest to the Delta sawmill is the basis for retaining some of the deciduous area in the analysis.
+&lt;sup>3 In 2000, Northwest Hardwoods (a subsidiary of Weyerhaeuser) purchased Coast Mountain hardwoods.
+This has resulted in an increased interest in the supply of aider from tenures in the area, for the aider sawmill in Delta.
+This expectation of aider supply from the community forest to the Delta sawmill is the basis for retaining some of the deciduous area in the analysis.